clojure-emacs/example-config/README.md

 ## Rationale

-See clojure-emacs/clj-refactor.el#110 for the discussion which resulted in creating this sample configuration.
+See [this issue](https://github.com/clojure-emacs/clj-refactor.el#110) for the discussion which resulted in creating this sample configuration.
 The goal of this to provide a reference emacs config which is specially focused on clojure development with all the bells and whistles but does not have much else in it.